Bad Breath Treatments

 Having bad breath can be embarrassing and upsetting.
 Perhaps you’ve tried everything possible, from brushing and flossing your teeth to chewing mint, but your bad breath still persists.
 If this sounds like you, you may be dealing with halitosis, and it may indicate an underlying dental or medical issue, making it important to see your dentist and seek professional care.

 At With U Dental, we have helped countless patients overcome bad breath with quality dental solutions and meticulous planning.
+It’s essential to communicate openly with your dentist about your concerns regarding bad breath.
 With our approach to dentistry, we create tailored treatments that address the root causes of your condition, reducing your risk of recurring problems and allowing for more effective results.

 What Causes Bad Breath?

 Also known as Halitosis, bad breath is typically caused by plaque build-up or sulphur-producing bacteria that live on the surface of your tongue and in your throat.
 This bacteria in your mouth can release foul-smelling gas, resulting in bad breath.
 In addition to that, common causes of bad breath include: